medicalid/medicalid.github.io/privacy.md

 - The permission to make phone calls enables quick calls from your lock screen.
 - The send SMS permission allows sending automated SMS alerts in case of emergencies (available with the premium version only).
 - The request to get your location is required to:
-  - use the activity that shows your current location estimation from your lock screen.
+  - display your current location in the helper view from your lock screen.
   - show nearby hospitals with Google Maps.
   - include your GPS location and address estimation with SMS alerts.
-  - occasionally share your anonymized location with third-parties _when you use the free version of the app only_ (<a href="https://medicalid.app/needs-your-help">you can opt-out at anytime</a>).
+  - occasionally share your anonymized location with third-parties _when you use the free version of the app only_ (<a href="https://medicalid.app/needs-your-help">you can opt-out at any time</a>).

 ## Geolocation